winitzki/scall/tutorial/programming_dhall.md

 The letters "FM" is a shorthand for "functor-monad" and refer to the properties of FM-typeclasses that we will discuss shortly.

-In this book we will usually denote the structure functor by `P` rather than by, say, `F`, as `F` will be sometimes used to denote other functors.
+In this book we will usually denote   structure functors by `P` rather than by, say, `F`, as `F` will be sometimes used to denote other functors.

 We may write down the required type signature as: